“Labor Omnia Vincit” McKay Law

 Future Medical Care

 Facial injuries often require multiple revision surgeries.
-Scar revision, dental work, and ongoing reconstructive needs can continue throughout the patient’s life.
+Scar revision, dental work, and ongoing reconstructive needs frequently extend over decades.

 Lost Wages and Diminished Earning Capacity